 Self-hosted WordPress site is not compulsory, but it’s not optional too.

-There are many platforms including WordPress can bring unbelievable opportunities to you with no coding skills required.
+Many platforms, including WordPress, can bring unbelievable opportunities to you with no coding skills required.

 What is Required to Create a Responsive Website from Scratch?

-I have already written about how to create a free blog with blogger.
-It’s for basic learning and to improve your blogging skills.
+I have already written about how to create a free blog with Blogspot.com.
+It’s for essential learning and to improve your blogging skills.

-You can learn a few basic things with that platform and earn a small amount of money with it.
-But if you want to create a big and earn tons of money then it’s better to move on the self-hosted platform.
+You can learn a few basic things with that platform and earn a small amount of money.
+But if you want to create something big and make tons of money, it’s better to move on to the self-hosted platform.

 Self-Hosted blogs have a better reputation and seem more professional than free platforms.
-It doesn’t mean that you can get a reputation and a huge profit from the self-hosted platform without doing any work.
-You must work smart (not hard) to get your bank account flooded with the money.
+However, it doesn’t mean you can get a reputation and a massive profit from the self-hosted platform without doing any work.
+You must work smart (not hard) to get your bank account flooded with money.

-Free platforms have limitations about web space, design and extra features like e-commerce plugins, etc. You can not open your online store with them.
+Free platforms have limitations regarding web space, design, and extra features like e-commerce capabilities.
+You may not build a full-featured online store with them.

-On the self-hosted platforms, your limitations go away where the sky is the limit for you.
-You can do everything you want and at the same time, earning possibilities also increase tremendously.
+On the self-hosted platforms, your limitations go away, and the sky is the limit for you.
+You can do everything you want, and at the same time, earning possibilities also increase tremendously.

-Now, you must be eager to start your blog or the website.
-So I will help you to create your self-hosted blog or website in step by step.
+Now, you must be eager to start your blog or website.
+So I will help you to create your self-hosted blog or website step by step.

-It’s still on the top of the chart with a market share of 62.7%.
+It’s still at the top of the chart, with a market share of 64.3% of the known CMS.
 So we are going to use WordPress to create a website.

-To create a responsive self-hosted WordPress website (or blog), you will need:
+To create a responsive self-hosted WordPress website (or blog), you will need the following:

 - Hosting service